User guide

 Welcome to the TRIQS project!

-This guide aims at presenting you the main classes of TRIQS and its applications through ready-to-use examples.
+This guide presents the main classes of TRIQS through ready-to-use examples in Python.
 These small demo codes should help you understand the logic behind the general design and organization of the library.

 Note